 What you need to know about the Moveable Transactions Act:

-The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament in May 2023 and will make fundamental, and very positive, changes to the commercial landscape in Scotland when it comes into force.
+The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament in May 2023 and will make fundamental, and very positive, changes to the commercial landscape in Scotland.
+The Act came into force on 1 April 2025.

 What is changing?